-It all started during lockdown when Bev Francis and Susan Simms set up a group on Facebook to get friends out of their PJs on a Friday and, well, Frock Up!
-It quickly exploded and grew to 10K members from far and wide; this has now increased to over 15K members.
-A weekly dress theme inspires members to frock up as they so wish, take photos (it doesn’t need to be on a Friday), and then post photos into the group, usually with a comment explaining the outfit, their latest ‘chazza’ shop bargain etc.
+It all started during lockdown when Bev Francis and Susan Simms set up a group on Facebook to get friends out of their PJs on a Friday and, well, Frock Up encouraging Freethinking, Unique, and Fabulous behaviour in the process.
+The group quickly exploded and grew to 10K members from far and wide; this has now increased to over 15K members.
+A weekly dress theme inspires members to frock up as they so wish, take photos (it doesn’t need to be on a Friday), and then post photos into the group.
+Usually, with a comment explaining the outfit, their latest ‘chazza’ shop bargain etc.

-Everyone dresses how they want to dress, which is wonderful, and I’ve seen so many incredible creations from trans women looking fabulously gorgeous wearing the most flamboyant dresses, to others in 50s dresses, sequins, feather boas to Gareth and me in latex and everything you can think of in between, except for underwear, lingerie, and budgie smugglers and bikinis!
+Everyone dresses how they want to dress, which is wonderful.
+I’ve seen so many incredible creations from trans women looking fabulous wearing the most flamboyant dresses, to others in 50s dresses, sequins, and feather boas.
+Gareth and myself love wearing latex and then there’s everything you can think of in between, except for underwear, lingerie, and budgie smugglers and bikinis.

-It’s not just about the dressing up though, it’s the community spirit, the support, the encouragement for members to simply take selfies, or start to dress in ‘public’ how they want to dress.
+It’s not just about the dressing up though, it’s the community spirit.
+The support and the encouragement for members to simply take selfies, or start to dress in ‘public’ how they want to dress.

-Bev and Susie organised the first FUF Festival last year which we were unable to attend as mentioned earlier due to a wedding; as such we bought tickets to attend in 2022 as soon as they announced that they were on sale in the group.
+Bev and Susie organised the first FUF Festival in 2021, which, as mentioned already, we were unable to attend.
+As such, we bought tickets to attend in 2022 as soon as they were released.

-And what an incredible weekend we had meeting so many friends we’ve made in the group in person!
-A pure explosion of creative talent, inclusion, joy, support, positivity, and fabulousness! 🌟🌟
+What an incredible weekend we had meeting so many friends we’ve made in the group in person.
+A pure explosion of creative talent, inclusion, joy, support, positivity, and fabulousness.

 It all kick-started on Friday night with cabaret.

-I delivered a welcome talk on the Saturday morning, wearing a latex dress – I was melting so much that Gareth was mopping my legs with blue catering standard paper towels!
+I delivered a welcome talk on the Saturday morning, wearing a latex dress.
+It was baking hot though.
+I was melting so much that Gareth was mopping my legs with blue catering paper towels.
+So attractive.

 There was then an awesome parade along the sea front with everyone dressed up.
 I must admit though I was more dressed down.
-I’d done my bit dressed up in a latex dress barely balancing in stiletto heels and was happy to change into a loose pair of wide-legged trousers, a sleeveless top and flat trainers!
+I’d done my bit in my latex dress barely balancing in stiletto heels and was happy to change into a loose pair of wide-legged trousers, a sleeveless top and flat trainers.
 I also don’t possess elaborate outfits to match those worn by so many.
 That said, it’s not about that – it’s about wearing what you want to wear, whatever that may be!

-Saturday night saw an evening packed with entertainment, live bands, poets, DJs, and even a mock wedding to celebrate Emma and Craig who, having met in the group, had recently married in Las Vegas.
+Saturday night saw an evening packed with entertainment, live bands, poets, and DJs.
+We even had a mock wedding to celebrate Emma and Craig who, having met in the group, had recently married in Las Vegas.

-This fabulous weekend was finished off with a ‘Sparkle Swim’ on the Sunday morning!
-Sadly, as we had to check out of our fab Airbnb accommodation, we weren’t able to join in although we did head along and watch from the beach.
-And we did manage a couple of sea swims of our own whilst we were there – that morning and Saturday afternoon.
+This fabulous weekend was finished off with a ‘Sparkle Swim’ on the Sunday morning.
+Sadly, as we had to check out of our fab Airbnb accommodation, we weren’t able to join in.
+We did head along and watch from the beach though.
+We had previously managed a couple of sea swims of our own whilst we were there – that morning and Saturday afternoon.